hvoss-techfak/AutoForge/README.md

   --visualize
 ```

 Currently, the height mesh output is in ascii stl format, which Hueforge does not support.
-We will fix thie export in an upcoming version. \
+We will fix this export in an upcoming version. \
 To convert the ascii stl to binary stl, simply import it into [Blender](https://www.blender.org/) (or the 3d program of your choice) and export it as a stl again.

-Another current bug is a slight color discrepancy between our output and hueforge. \
-If anyone has an idea what the problem is, please don't hesitate to submit a pull request :)

 ### Command Line Arguments